mitchtabian/Poker-Stats/README.md

 # TODO
 This is a notes section for me personally.
-1. Analytics for user
+1. TournamentGroup?
+1. Analaytics based on TournamentGroup
+	- Basically this would just extend the per-user analytics
+1. Create invite system for TournamentGroups.
+Just like with Touranemnts.
 1. Build the graphs so they can stand-alone and not require a view
 	1. Do fetch requests in whatever view uses the graph and fetch the data they need.
 1. Split winners
 	- Need to think about this.
 1. Setup bugsnag
 1. Setup Jira for further feature work
-1. TournamentGroup?
-Think this through with some diagrams
-1. Analaytics based on TournamentGroup
-	- Basically this would just extend the per-user analytics
 1. Prevent analytics from considering tournaments you did not join
 	- everything in tournament_analytics.html
 1. Performance improvements?